• Children's Center

 As you describe, many kids like your daughter are hesitant to leave the house if they think they may get caught in a storm.
 They may try to avoid outdoor activities.
 This stress can get in the way of other aspects of their lives, such as schoolwork, because the fear makes it hard for them to concentrate.
 It can be wearing on parents, too, as the children look for constant reassurance that there is not going to be a storm.

 There are several things you can try to ease your daughter’s fear.
 For some children, it is comforting to know the plan for staying safe in a storm.
-Talk to your daughter about what your family will do during a storm — even if you are outdoors or away from home.
+Talk to your daughter about what your family can do during a storm — even if you are outdoors or away from home.
 Reassure her that you will do whatever you can to keep her safe.

 Try to help your daughter decrease her “safety behaviors.”
 These are the things she does that make her feel a little better but don’t really do anything to keep her safe, including checking the forecast or asking about heading to shelter.
 When kids rely on these behaviors, it prevents them from learning that they can handle uncertainty.
 As these behaviors decrease, children come to see that they can manage not knowing exactly what’s going to happen, and things often turn out fine.